loveush/LyricsSearchApp/README.md

 *The app is currently under development.*
 # LyricsSearchApp
-LyricsSearc is an iOS application that allows users to search for song lyrics by entering an artist name.
+LyricsSearch is an iOS application that allows users to search for song lyrics by entering an artist name.
 The app fetches matching tracks and displays their lyrics upon selection.
 ## Tech Stack & Architecture
 - Architecture: Follows the MVP (Model-View-Presenter) pattern for better separation of concerns.
 - UI: Built using UIKit for flexible and dynamic interface design.